Trams in Oslo: Routes

 The lines are color-coded, and the colors appear on the line map.
 Until a few years ago, destination signs had colours on destination signs (now they have digital destination displays.)
-Line 11 and 13 share colors, as do lines 18 and 19.
-Some tram maps distinguish between them by giving line 11 a lighter green than line 13, and by making the yellow of line 19 more orange.
+Until early 2023, Line 11 and 13 shared colors, as well as lines 18 and 19.
+The tram maps distinguished between them by giving line 11 a lighter green than line 13, and by making the yellow of line 19 more orange.
+The route diagram changed in February 2023.
 Up until the 2005 restructuring of the tram system, there was also a line 10 (Jar-Skøyen-Aker Brygge-Jernbanetorget-Ullevål-Rikshospitalet), color-coded blue and a line 15 (Grefsen stasjon-Trondheimsveien-Nationaltheateret-Majorstuen), color-coded red.

 The standard service for each line is one tram every 10 minutes, except for the Lilleaker–Bekkestua section of line 13 which is served every 20 minutes, but most of this section is also served every 15 minutes by Line 3 of the Oslo Metro.
 Lines 11, 12 and 19 are run jointly.
 A line 11 tram arriving at Majorstuen continues as a line 19, and a line 12 tram continues as line 11 and a line 19 tram continues as line 12.
 The same applies to the lines 17 and 18 at their terminus Grefsen.

 Since lines 11, 12 and 19 run over Majorstuen, where several turns are too sharp for the newer SL-95 trams, they are operated with the lighter SL-79 trams.
 Lines 17 and 18 run to Rikshospitalet, which need to be operated by the bidirectional SL-95 trams.
 Both tram types are operating on line 13 but SL79 turns at Lilleaker instead of Bekkestua, where there is no loop.